Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 According to Thaler, one of the original researchers in this field, alcohol causes the inhibition of metabolizing fatty acids in the liver cell, which then leads to the buildup of liver fat.

-In a more recent research reviews, the authors of an article titled “Effect of Ethanol on Lipid Metabolization” state:
+In a more recent research reviews, the authors of an article titled “Effect of Ethanol on Lipid Metabolism” state:

 “Alcohol directly and indirectly impacts numerous aspects of hepatic lipid flux that ultimately lead to lipid accumulation.
 The simplest example is that alcohol metabolism itself directly causes steatosis (fatty liver).”